Review & Feedback

 While the Medical Residency Personal Statement is important for showing residency Program Directors and interview committees who YOU know you are, another powerful document that provides another dimension to your ERAS Application are your Letters of Recommendation.
 Letters of Recommendation have many purposes within your application, from proving your dedication and interest in one medical specialty to confirming what you have written about yourself in your Personal Statement.
 But, sometimes it can be hard to recognize which Letters of Recommendation are a benefit and which are not.

-The Residency Experts Letters of Recommendation review and feedback service that provides residency candidates with detailed reports about the strength of any Letter of Recommendation.
+The Residency Experts Letters of Recommendation review and feedback service provides residency candidates with detailed reports about the strength of any Letter of Recommendation.
 The Letters of Recommendation service comes complimentary with Application Solution Packages 2, 3, and 4.

 Comprehensive & Thorough Evaluation